Patient Access to Medical Records

 Your GP may discuss test results with you before they appear online.
-They may also wish to speak with you before granting full access to ensure that viewing your records will be beneficial.
+They may also wish to speak with you before granting full access to ensure that viewing your records will be beneficial since your medical record can contain sensitive or personal information.

 GP surgeries have the right to refuse proxy access for any reason, if they think it would not be in someone’s best interests, even if they have requested it themselves.